 What is 2-1-1?

-If you or someone you know needs assistance, simply dial 2-1-1 or (352) 332-4636.
-Calling is available 24 hours a day, 365 days a year.
+- Call 2-1-1 or (352) 332-4636.
+Calling is availble 24 hours a day, 7 days a week.

-- Chat with a 2-1-1 operator below:
+- Chat with a 2-1-1 operator:

 Chatting and texting are available Monday through Friday from 10 a.m. to 6 p.m.

 Contact 2-1-1 during a crisis for help with:

 - Food distribution centers